When I started selling my art there was no internet. OMG.

 Art Storefronts is essentially your own art website – you are paying a monthly (yearly) fee to use their store/gallery templates, but they also offer a lot of great art marketing advice and education.
 Listen to the Art Marketing podcast; it’s fantastic.

 Hi, Shopify.
 I heart you.
-So do many other online sellers I know, and for good reason, They are easy to use, reliable, and work seamlessly with other apps and programs (I use them with Printful and to sell my own artwork).
+So do many other online sellers I know, and for good reason, They are easy to use, reliable, and work seamlessly with other apps and programs.

 WooCommerce is a plugin you use on a WordPress site.
 You can use this free plugin to create gallery pages of your artwork within any WordPress site.
 Sounds easy, huh?
 I’ve had the worst time with WooCommerce being glitchy in different ways, and you also will most likely end up spending money on apps or hiring someone to help boost what you can do with Woo.